 |---|---|

-A tomato with 10 °Brix not only tastes twice as intense as one with 5 °Brix.
-It also contains significantly more lycopene, more vitamin C, and more potassium — because the plant behind it has undergone more photosynthesis and incorporated more minerals.
+A tomato with 10 °Brix doesn't just taste twice as intense as one with 5 °Brix.
+It also contains significantly more lycopene, more vitamin C, more potassium—because the plant behind it has carried out more photosynthesis and incorporated more minerals.

 The intense red color is no coincidence but a visible sign: the lycopene concentration is particularly high in very ripe fruits.
-Deep, rich red is a sign of quality — and an indicator of Brix.
+Deep, rich red is a quality characteristic—and an indicator of Brix.

 What a tomato really needs to become nutrient-rich